Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 **Note: There are NO spaces between the tabname and entry name, only a colon**

-## STEP 1: Building block: Hidden entries
+## STEP 1: Building blocks: Hidden entries
 You can create hidden entries that will not be shown in SuperSlicer but that you can use to combine later when creating the final visible profile.
 I can create an entry for \"common PETG"\ that contains settings that I would like to always use when printing PETG (NOT brand specific for instance).
 Such a hidden entry is made by putting the entry name between asterix' \*, like so:

 **``[filament:*common PETG*]``**